Professional Development Opportunities for Teachers

 The NASUWT provides a number of conferences for members throughout the year.
 The Union provides conferences specifically for Black and Ethnic Minority (BME) members, women members, members with disabilities, young members and lesbian, gay, bisexual and transgender (LGBT) members.
 These conferences are becoming increasingly popular with many hundreds attending each conference each year.
 The conferences cover issues related to teaching and also issues related to specifically being a teacher and also part of these groups.
 The conferences also provides professional development workshops on a range of issues relevant to teaching practice.
-To find out more about the consultation conferences including reports from each of the 2013 conferences visit the BME Members, Young Members, Women Members, LGBT Members and Disabled Members pages of this website.
+To find out more about the consultation conferences including reports from each of the most recent conferences visit the BME Members, Young Members, Women Members, LGBT Members and Disabled Members pages of this website.

 The NASUWT also provide a range of other professional development based seminars throughout the year, ranging from seminars based on educational practice, pedagogy and policy to seminars for members within school leadership teams and seminars for supply teachers.
 To find out more and book onto any of the Unions seminars visit the events page of the website.

 Training courses for members

 As well as seminars and conferences the NASUWT also provides a comprehensive free training programme for members.
 Many courses are aimed at those members who want to get more actively involved in the trade union, for example as a School Representative, Health and Safety Representative or a Union Learning Representative.
 Members who are interested in getting more involved in the NASUWT can find out more by visiting the getting involved pages of the website.
 The Union also provides a number of professional development courses for members including, behaviour management, working assertively, dignity at work and stress management.
 To find out more about either activist training courses or professional development courses for members, including when and where courses are taking place, download the NASUWT training programme for the current academic year.

 Professional Development for Newly Qualified Teachers